RidwanAz/Darey.io_Devops_Project/Web Stack Implementation (LEMP Stack)/LEMP.md

 or

     curl -4 icanhazip.com
-## Installation of Mysql
+#### Step 3: Installating Mysql

-In the previous step, nginx web server was installed successfully.
+In the previous step, we were bale to install and allow firewall nginx.
 In this step, mysql will be installed as a database to store data for our web application. apt repositories has been updated in the previous step, mysql should be installed directly

     sudo apt install mysql-server